chintanparikh/Shel/readme.md

 Shel was heavily inspired by static site generators such as Jekyll.
 As a result, all posts are single page files.
 However, unlike static site generators, you don't need to run a program before uploading anything, you simply upload your file (in whichever format you prefer), suffix it with .shel, and Shel takes care of the rest.

+##Installation
+Clone this repository (or download and upload) to your webserver, and change the last two settings in /config/config.ini

 ##Usage

 By default, Shel comes with Markdown support.
 To get started, upload a post to /posts written in Markdown format.
 The filename should be structured as follows: date-title.shel.
 The date should be in the format DD-MM-YYYY.
 For example 20-02-2012-Hello.shel.
 Your post should be entirely content (don't include the title, that's done automatically based off the filename).